 3. The third group – the control group – operated as usual (“Balance of Chain” Group).

-The “strict return rules” test group and the “friendlier return experience” TRE test group were the most easily compared since they rolled out their new return procedures at the same time.
+The “strict return rules” test group and the “friendlier return experience” test group were the most easily compared since they rolled out their new return procedures at the same time.
 The results speak for themselves.

 Net Sales Change (Before and After)